Some remarks on $K_0$ of noncommutative tori: Introduction

-Rieffel in \cite{Rieffel1988} had constructed projective modules over n-dimensional noncommutative tori while Elliott in \cite{Ell1} computed the K-theory of these algebras.
-Elliott showed that the K-theory of n-dimen\-sional noncommutative tori is independent of the parameter $\theta$ and also he computed the image of the canonical trace of $A_\theta$.
-It follows from Elliott's computations that for totally irrational $\theta$ the canonical trace on $A_\theta$ is injective as a map from $K_0(A_\theta)$ to $\R$.
-So using the description of the image of the trace and Rieffel's (\cite{Rieffel1988}) computations of traces of projective modules, we can compute a basis of $\K_0$ for $A_\theta$ in the case where $\theta$ is totally irrational.
+Rieffel in \cite{Rie88} had constructed projective modules over n-dimensional noncommutative tori while Elliott in \cite{Ell84} computed the $\K$-theory of these algebras.
+Elliott showed that the $\K$-theory of n-dimen\-sional noncommutative tori is independent of the parameter $\theta$ and also he computed the image of $\K_0(A_\theta)$ under the canonical trace of $A_\theta$.
+It follows from Elliott's computations that for totally irrational $\theta$ the canonical trace on $A_\theta$ is injective as a map from $\K_0(A_\theta)$ to $\R$.
+So using the description of the image of the trace and Rieffel's (\cite{Rie88}) computations of traces of projective modules, we can compute a basis of $\K_0$ for $A_\theta$ in the case where $\theta$ is totally irrational.
+But the question remains how to compute the generators when $\theta$ is not totally irrational.
+This article answers this question and we compute the generators for a general $\theta$.

-Based on the results of Rieffel and Elliott, Echterhoff, Lück, Phillips and Walters constructed in \cite{ELPW} a continuous field of projective modules over the parameter space (certain space which consists of $2 \times 2$ skew symme\-tric matrices) of 2-dimensional noncommutative tori.
+Based on the results of Rieffel and Elliott, Echterhoff, L\"uck, Phillips and Walters constructed in \cite{ELPW10} a continuous field of projective modules over the parameter space (a certain space which consists of $2 \times 2$ skew symme\-tric matrices) of 2-dimensional noncommutative tori.
 Along with other results, the authors gave a basis of $\K_0(A_\theta)$ using the range of the trace of \-2-dimensional noncommutative tori.
-They also showed how this basis could be extended to provide elements of the basis of K-theory of some crossed products $A_\theta\rtimes F$, where $F$ is a finite cyclic group which is compatible with $\theta$.
+They also showed how this basis could be extended to provide elements of a basis of $\K$-theory of some crossed products $A_\theta\rtimes F$, where $F$ is a finite cyclic group which is compatible with $\theta$.

-We take the similar approach of \cite{ELPW} to provide bases for $\K_0(A_\theta)$ for any higher dimensional noncommutative tori.
+We take a similar approach to \cite{ELPW10} to provide explicit bases for $\K_0(A_\theta)$ for any higher dimensional noncommutative torus.
+Some computations of a basis of $\K_0(A_\theta)$ for higher dimensional noncommutative tori have already been appeared before, using the Powers--Rieffel projection picture.
+See \cite[Chapter 4]{PSB16} for an overview of it and how this is important in the study of topological insulators.
+Also, our results provide a base for a higher dimensional analysis of the results by Echterhoff, Lück, Phillips and Walters and the $\K$-theory of the crossed products $A_\theta \rtimes F,$ for a finite group $F$.

 This article is organised as follows: